 (Read this post about Mohamed Ali, the Champion of Disruption!)

 A favorite researcher, author, and behavioral change expert – B J Fogg – knows the power even a tiny celebration.
 He teaches folks that when it comes to building sustainable habits, start small.
 In fact he says start tiny!
 I’m a big fan of his approach to building habits.
 According to B J Fogg, a key to habituating a behavior is to celebrate immediately after the we perform the new habit.
 The tiny exclamation of joy or pride as we celebrate successfully performing the desired habit is really effective at reinforcing the new behavior.
 He’s a big proponent of a high five and he knows the celebration provides the emotional glue that makes new behaviors stick.

 So if you’re on a journey that’s anything like quitting smoking, maybe taking it slow makes sense.
 And throwing your old habit a few curve balls may really help to disrupt and interrupt that old habit.
 And if every time you disrupt or interrupt that old habit, you laugh maniacally and rub your hands together…

 … you may find yourself kicking some serious butt in the behavior change game!
 Even something as tough as quitting smoking can be fun!

-QuittersWin continues to meet virtually in these challenging times.
+QuittersWin continues to meet virtually.
 Brave folks continue to change their lives and reclaim their freedom from the hellish grip of tobacco and other substances.
 QuittersWin provides services without cost to participants.
 Come join a group!
 Just be careful or you may have fun!